MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 ### $(i)$ Model Initialisation / Spin-up

+In particular for subsurface investigations, it is customary to precede a simulation with an initialisation phase / spin-up to attain steady-state conditions.
+Therefore, by setting `model_spin_up == True` and stating an inital timestamp in datetime format [yyyy-mm-dd hh:mm], the user can specify an initial time period of the simulation where output variable data is neither aggregated nor recorded.

 <hr style="height:1px; background-color:#8b8b8b; border:none;" />

 ### $(ii)$ Output Timestamps

-Alternatively, the user can directly specify the output timestamps on which the simulation reports output variables.
+The user can also directly specify the output timestamps on which the simulation reports output variables.
 The user must simply set `reduced_output == True` and place a CSV with the desired timestamps, expressed in datetime format [yyyy-mm-dd hh:mm], in the '*data/output/output_timestamps/*' directory.
 Inbetween the reported values, variables are aggregated: meteorological conditions and energy fluxes are averaged, mass fluxes are summated and state variables are reported as their instantaneous values.

 <small> *Ex.
 An exemplar output timestamps CSV file showing yearly timestamps for the time period 2000 – 2025, which would reduce the output dataset from 219,150 hourly values to 25 aggregated annual values.* </small>